shin5ok/multi-container-for-cloud-run/README.md

 ### 4. Just try
 Try to access the url of Cloud Run service.
-You would be see 403 because of enabling IAM auth.

 - PHP Info
   ```https://<your Cloud Run URL>/```
 - DB Communication
   ```https://<your Cloud Run URL>/db.php```
-  Note: It would be very slow because we use Cloud Spanner Trial Instance as minimum scale.
+  Note: The response from the site would be very slow because we use Cloud Spanner Trial Instance as minimum scale.

 ### 5. Clean up